kdoore/1335GitBook/functions.md

     //function call
     int arg1=4;
-    float arg2=2.0;
+    int arg2=2;
     int result = addNumbers(arg1, arg2);  //arg1 and arg2 are arguments

    ```

 ###Functions and Variable Scope

 In [Processing](http://processing.org), variable scope is defined by code blocks which are enclosed within curly brackets: `{ }`.
 When designing functions, it's important to understand that function input parameters and any variables declared within the function body are local variables to the function.
-When a function is executed, those variables are initialized for use within the function, but when the function execution terminates, those variables are effectively destroyed, and the memory space is returned to the computer system so it is available for use by other processes.
+When a function is executed, those variables are initialized for use within the function, but when the function execution terminates, those variables are effectively destroyed, and the memory space is returned to the computer system.
 In contrast, global variables exist for the entire life of the program execution, they aren't destroyed until the program terminates.

 When designing programs and functions, it's important to consider which variables should be global, there should be a compelling reason why any variable has global scope, **most variables should be local variables**.

 ###Function Parameters

-When designing functions, it's helpful to think of the input parameters as being values that you'd like to have access to modify from outside the function.
+When designing functions, it's helpful to think of the input parameters as being values that you'd like to have access to, that exist outside the scope of function.
 Often when designing functions, as you iterate through several design steps, you may decide to add more input parameters to your function so that you have more flexibility when calling the function.
 If the Processing `rect()` function only had x,y position as input parameters, then we'd be quite limited in how we could use the function.
 The addition of width and height parameters gives more flexibility.
 There's also another version of the `rect()` function that takes and additional parameter to specify the radius of corners so you can create rounded rectangles, this is an example of function overloading which is explained below. :

     rect(float x, float y, float width, float height, float radius); // rounded rectangle version of the rect() function